rodneyshupe/Cookbook/Recipes/Entrees/Pasta/BakedManicottiWithSpinach.rst

 ----------

-1. For the sauce Adjust oven rack to middle position and heat oven to 375 degrees.
+1. For the sauce Adjust oven rack to middle position and heat oven to 375F.
 Pulse 1 can tomatoes with their juice in food processor until coarsely chopped, 3 or 4 pulses.
 Transfer to bowl.
 Repeat with remaining can tomatoes.
 2. Heat oil, garlic, and pepper flakes (if using) in large saucepan over